Asiatic lion: Distribution and habitat

 By 2015, the total population had grown to an estimated 523 individuals, inhabiting an area of 7000 km2 in the Saurashtra region., comprising 109 adult males, 201 adult females and 213 cubs.
 The Asiatic Lion Census conducted in 2017 revealed about 650 individuals.

 By 2020, at least six satellite populations had spread to eight districts in Gujarat and live in human-dominated areas outside the protected area network.
 104 lived near the coastline.
 Lions living along the coast, as well as those between the coastline and the Gir forest, have larger individual ranges.
-By the time of the census, approximately 300–325 lions lived within the Gir preserve itself.
-The remainder of the population was instead spread across the adjoining Amreli, Bhavnagar, and Gir Somnath Districts, with populations recorded in the Girnar, Mitiyala, and Pania Wildlife Sanctuaries in addition to areas outside protected zones.
+By the time of the census, approximately 300–325 lions lived within Gir National Park, and the remainder was spread across the adjoining Amreli, Bhavnagar, and Gir Somnath Districts, with populations recorded in the Girnar, Mitiyala, and Pania Wildlife Sanctuaries in addition to areas outside protected zones.
 In 2024 and 2025, lions began swimming to Diu Island, separated from the mainland of Gujarat by a narrow channel.
 These individuals were relocated to Gujarat on request of the Diu administration over concerns of disruption to human life, although conservationists protested the removal as unnecessary.

+A survey in May 2025 revealed that the lion population comprised 891 individuals in an area of 35000 km² spanning 11 districts, including 394 individuals in Gir National Park and adjoining areas, and 507 individuals in nine satellite populations and corridor areas; this constitutes an increase by 217 individuals and a range expansion by about 5000 km2 since 2020.